 Bien Hoa airbase lay a scant twelve miles northeast of Saigon, in an area of scrub brush, elephant grass, and marshland.
-On its tarmac stood one of the largest concentrations of U.S. military aircraft in South Vietnam, including B-57 bombers, UH-1 helicopters, and A-1H ground attack planes.
+In late 1964, it held one of the largest concentrations of U.S. military aircraft in South Vietnam, including B-57 bombers, UH-1 helicopters, and A-1H ground attack planes.

 In a half an hour it was all over.
 In that brief span of time, the Vietcong destroyed or damaged twenty B-57s, four helicopters, and three A-1Hs.
 Four Americans died in the attack, and seventy-two sustained wounds, including nineteen men who required hospitalization.
-In the morning, General Westmoreland travelled out from his headquarters in Saigon to get a briefing on the attack and to see firsthand the damage inflicted on the base.
-Later, while speaking to reporters, Westmoreland labelled the attack “very serious.”
+Early the next morning, General William C. Westmoreland traveled out from MACV headquarters in Saigon to get a briefing on the attack and to see firsthand the damage inflicted on the base.
+Later, while speaking to reporters, the head of MACV labeled the attack “very serious.”
 Old hands in the Saigon press corps agreed with Westy’s assessment.
 They considered the attack the most damaging blow yet to befall U.S. forces in South Vietnam.

 Although the mortar attack occurred close to midnight, the South Vietnamese Army took eight hours to organize a response.
 It wasn’t until mid-morning on November 1, that an 800-man foot patrol set out from the base in search of the Vietcong responsible for the attack.
 To no one’s surprise, the ARVN patrol failed to find any of the guerrillas.